codefellows-seattle-javascript-401n1/lab-07-08-single-resource-api/lab-doug/README.md

 #What items do I still not understand or what gaps have I identified in my knowledge?
 *I was really strong at using the browser debugging tool.
 I am very weak at using debugging tools with node.
 *how to automate test when you have dynamically generated items like UUID?
 We did a work around in GET test that required nested requests.
 Not sure if that is a good solution.
+*how do you list multiple files under your 'test' task?
+*need more work with mocha gulp-mocha and chai.
+Tests are not running properly from gulp file